twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-04-residing-in-a-suitable-place%zh.rst

 For noble beings, sages and the wise, the suitable place is for mental well-being where we can develop our sīla, samādhi and paññā.
 It does not mean that the Buddha had neglected of material well-being.
 By studying the Pāli Texts, we know that the Buddha taught nearly everything which had connection with human beings.
 Therefore, material well-being is subordinate to mental well-beings.
 We can know this point very clear by observing today world situations.

 The Buddha mentioned the importance of locality or places for the development and progress in worldly and spiritual matters.
 What are the things to choose for a suitable locality?
 We should consider on education, economy, health, spiritual, etc. We will have no progress for our whole life if living at wherever we are in.
-It is the best place to reside where there is the chance to realize the path and fruit of the Buddha dhamma; a place where we can fulfill the perfection (pāramīs) of the Buddha's teachings.
+It is the best place to reside where there is the chance to realize the path and fruit of the Buddha D hamma ; a place where we can fulfill the perfection (pāramīs) of the Buddha's teachings.

 We should reside in countries where there is the Buddha sāsana.
 In general, a place where can support us for making merits; obtain wealth, education, and health.
 We can also distinguish a place with three periods of human life span: when young a suitable place for education, during the middle period for wealth and the last period for spiritual progress.